redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 }
 ```

-By default the authentication system will return only the data that the system itself knows about (that's what inside the `jwt` object above).
+By default the authentication system will return only the data that the third-party auth handler knows about (that's what's inside the `jwt` object above).
 For Netlify Identity that's an email address, an optional name and optional array of roles.
 Usually you'll have your own concept of a user in your local database.
 You can modify `getCurrentUser` to return that user, rather than the details that the auth system stores.
 The comments at the top of the file give one example of how you could look up a user based on their email address.
 We also provide a simple implementation for requiring that a user be authenticated when trying to access a service: `requireAuth()`.
-It will throw an error that GraphQL knows what to do with if non-authenticated person tries to get to something they shouldn't.
+It will throw an error that GraphQL knows what to do with if a non-authenticated person tries to get to something they shouldn't.

 The files that were modified by the generator are:

-* `web/src/index.js`—wraps the router in `<AuthProvider>` which makes the routes themselves authentication aware, and gives us access to a `useAuth()` hook that returns several functions for logging users in and out, checking their current logged-inness, and more
+* `web/src/index.js`—wraps the router in `<AuthProvider>` which makes the routes themselves authentication aware, and gives us access to a `useAuth()` hook that returns several functions for logging users in and out, checking their current logged-inness, and more.
 * `api/src/functions/graphql.js`—makes `currentUser` available to the api side so that you can check whether a user is allowed to do something on the backend.
 If you add an implementation to `getCurrentUser()` in `api/src/lib/auth.js` then that is what will be returned by `currentUser`, otherwise it will return just the details the auth system has for the user.
 If they're not logged in at all then `currentUser` will be `null`.

 We'll hook up both the web and api sides below to make sure a user is only doing things they're allowed to do.

 ### API Authentication

-First let's lock down the API so we can be sure that only authorized users can create, update and delete Posts.
+First let's lock down the API so we can be sure that only authorized users can create, update and delete a Post.
 Open up the Post service and let's add a check:

 ```javascript{4,17,24,32}
 // api/src/services/posts/posts.js